INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Using the metalinguistic perspective, philosophers analyze language into what Rudolf Carnap called “dimensions” of language.
 They are syntax, semantics, ontology, and pragmatics.

 Syntax refers to the structure of language.
-Arrangements of syntactical symbols such as linguistic ink marks on paper display syntactical structure.
+Syntax is arrangements of syntactical symbols such as linguistic ink marks on paper display syntactical structure.
 Examples of syntactical symbols include terms such as words and mathematical variables and the sentences and mathematical equations constructed with the terms.

 Syntactical rules regulate construction of grammatical expressions such as sentences and equations usually arranged by concatenation into strings of terms.